vh-diazr/MultiCamPSOrect/README.md

 Conventionally, image rectification is carried out in binocular images by firstly estimating a rectifying homography for each camera, and secondly, by performing a projective transformation on each captured image using a corresponding homography.
 However, when a multi-ocular imaging system with more than two cameras is used the rectification becomes considerable more challenging.</p>

 <p>This repository provides a Python implementation for rectifying multi-camera stereo images using Particle Swarm Optimization (PSO).
-The implementation supports multi-camera arrays with two, three, or four cameras.
+The implementation supports multi-camera arrays with two, three, or four cameras.</p>

-Please cite this paper as follows (Bibtex citation):
+### Citation:

 	@article{rectMultiCamPSwo:2025,
 	  title = "Reliable Disparity Estimation Using Multiocular Vision with Adjustable Baseline",